cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 A single, large projectile designed for increased accuracy and impact at longer ranges compared to buckshot.
-In vacuum, slugs maintain a straight trajectory and high impact force, making them effective for breaching operations or against armored targets.
+In vacuum, slugs maintain a straight trajectory and high impact force, making them effective for breaching operations or against armoured targets.
 However, they carry a significant risk of hull breach.

 #### Rubber Buckshot